clstaudt/ragadoc/README.md

 - **"No models found"**: Pull a model with `ollama pull olmo2:7b`
 - **"Can't connect"**: Restart Ollama with correct host settings
 - **Upload fails**: Use "🗑️ Clear Upload" button to reset file state

-## Notes

-- Chat history is stored in memory (lost on restart)
-- First model load may take 30+ seconds
-- Tested with Ollama 0.7.x and Python 3.8+